hammerheim-game/hammerheim-rules/8-scenarios.md

 ### Rewards!

 Winning the scenario will award the winning player a single Magic Item of their choosing, up to 100 points.
+Alternatively if the Hammerheim ruleset is not being used you may use the same table as the Monster Hunt, though will always find the Magical Artefact.

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # The Raven Barracks
 </div>

-_The Raven Barracks, located North West side of Mordheim, housed the military arm of Count Steinhardht.
-The Empire was deeply embroiled in a bitter civil war.
-During this turmoil, Count Steinhardt refused to commit his forces to any of the three warring factions.
-The Count had the finest uniforms made for his soldiers.
-As the Empire went to war, expending valuable resources on arms and soldiers Mordheim grew rich in selling arms and supplies at extortionate prices to any side.
-The weapons were for top quality and craftsmanship.
-After the great disaster the barracks are empty of soldiers.
-The soldiers have perished or left the city as fast as they could.
-Now many warbands are attempting to get to the Raven Barracks to stock up on supplies for themselves or to sell them at a profit.
-The City of the Damned is a dark and deadly place.
-The route to the barracks is dangerous and leaving alive from the barracks might be more difficult than the warbands think._
+_The Raven Barracks, located to North West side of Mordheim, housed the military forces of Count Steinhardht.
+The emergence of Mordheim came during a time of great strife within the Empire as factions warred for succession - much as they do now.
+Furthermore the descent into madness that gripped the city as cults began to emerge left the City Guard thinnly manned and equipped.
+Obsessed with personal security, Count
+Steinhardt refused to commit his forces to any of factions for fear of leaving his estate undermanned._

+_The Count had the finest uniforms made for his soldiers and kept large stockpiles of black powder in case of a siege.
+When the comet struck, the Raven Barracks remained one of the few places in Mordheim that was not immediately overrun by the ensuing carnage of rioting and monsters, but those seeking sanctuary were gunned down just as unquestioningly as the beasts that pursued them._

+_Nowadays the barracks are empty.
+Worn down by the endless horrors and tired of their now insane Count, the remaining soldiers gathered what they could and deserted.
+Ruined and corrupted as it is, the majesty of the Raven Barracks can still be seen by warbands who now eagerly scour its depths to help themselves to whatever its garrison left behind._

 ##### Terrain
 The middle of the board represents The Raven Barracks, and should cover an area that is at least 24"x 24", with an open courtyard in the middle.
-The rest of the board is deployed as normal.
+The rest of the board is arranged as normal.

 ##### Special rules
 Once you have placed the terrain, place D3 +1 Treasure Chests for each warband involved in the game on the tabletop to represent where the Treasure Chests are.
 The Treasure Chests should be 12” inches away from the table edge and 6” inches away from each other.